Did you know there are over 60,000 WordPress plugins to pick from?

-Rank Math is an effective SEO plugin that is widely used by WordPress bloggers and small businesses.
+Rank Math is an effective SEO plugin widely used by WordPress bloggers and small I’ve used Yoast for years, but I’m leaning more and more towards Rank Math lately.

-Rank Math is available in both free and paid versions – the free just works even better than Yoast’s premium.
+The plugin is available in both free and paid versions – the free just works fine.
+Use it on every article and get found on search engines.

 2. Social Snap